Myths are persistent.

 Turn myths about practice growth around and leverage them to create a more nimble, responsive and profitable firm.

-Gale Crosley, CPA, is founder and principal of Crosley + Company, and consults with CPA firms on practice growth issues and opportunities.
-For more information, visit the Web site at www.crosleycompany.com or contact her at firstname.lastname@example.org.
+Gale Crosley, CPA, is the founder and principal of Crosley + Co. (www.crosleycompany.com), and consults with CPA firms on practice growth issues and opportunities.
+Reach her at firstname.lastname@example.org.

 Register or login for access to this item and much more